 Allay their worries: Children may be upset that the person is scared to die.
 Ask them, "Why?"
 Remember, children will often lead you toward how much and what type of information they are seeking.
 Children may wonder "Does dying hurt," or "Does Nana know I'm here?"
 In answering these questions you may want to reassure children that dying usually doens't hurt.
+If the person is receiving hospice care, assure them that the doctors and nurses are giving medicine to help the patient feel comfortable.
 When someone dies, they no longer feel pain.
 And although Nana may not be able to open her eyes and see you or talk to you, she can hear what you are saying if you'd like to tell her something.